-Section 5.5.3 through Section 5.5.5.2.2: All MCOs are responsible for coordinating their Members care and providing necessary Case Management functions.
+All MCOs are responsible for coordinating their Members care and providing necessary Case Management functions.
 Case management and Care Coordination functions continue even if the service is outside of the MCO's Core Benefit package outlined in Section 4 of the contract and Managed Care Policy and Procedure Guide.

-If it is discovered during Care Management and treatment that an MCO Member would benefit from:
+If it is discovered during Case Management and treatment that an MCO Member would benefit from:

-- 1. Excluded Behavioral Health Services offered in FFS Medicaid. - 2.
-Out of State organ transplantation services (See Section 4 above). - 3.
-Out of State Non-Emergency medical transportation requested by the Member for services that the MCO's medical director deems Medically Necessary.
+- 1) Excluded Behavioral Health Services offered in FFS Medicaid. - 2) Out of State organ transplantation services (See Section 4 above). - 3) Out of State Non-Emergency medical transportation requested by the Member for services that the MCO's medical director deems Medically Necessary.

-The MCO must provide the SCDHHS medical directors with the information listed in A-D below for SCDHHS to render a final decision on Medicaid FFS coverage for the services listed above.
+The MCO must provide the SCDHHS medical directors with the information listed below for SCDHHS to render a final decision on Medicaid FFS coverage for the services listed above:

-- A. All current physical Heath Records for the Member needing services not offered through the MCO's Core Benefit package. - B. All current Behavioral Health Records for the Member needing services not offered through the MCO's Core Benefit package. - C. Summary of the presenting issues that have led the MCO and its medical director to request services beyond the Core Benefit package. - D. Conclusions and a recommendation to the SCDHHS medical directors regarding the Medical Necessity of the care being requested by the MCO's medical director.
+- 1) All current physical Heath Records for the Member needing services not offered through the MCO's Core Benefit package. - 2) All current Behavioral Health Records for the Member needing services not offered through the MCO's Core Benefit package. - 3) Summary of the presenting issues that have led the MCO and its medical director to request services beyond the Core Benefit package. - 4) Conclusions and a recommendation to the SCDHHS medical directors regarding the Medical Necessity of the care being requested by the MCO's medical director.